2i2c-org/kpis/book/finances.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-# Contracts projections
+# Revenue projections

-This document shows 2i2c's historical contract data, and predicts 2i2c's monthly income along with its costs using data from our [Leads AirTable](https://airtable.com/appbjBTRIbgRiElkr/tblmRU6U53i8o7z2I/viw8xzzSXk8tPwBho?blocks=hide), which also pulls in data from our [Contracts AirTable](https://airtable.com/appbjBTRIbgRiElkr/tbliwB70vYg3hlkb1/viwWPJhcFbXUJZUO6?blocks=hide).
+This document shows 2i2c's historical revenue data by contract, and predicts 2i2c's monthly income along with its costs using data from our [Leads AirTable](https://airtable.com/appbjBTRIbgRiElkr/tblmRU6U53i8o7z2I/viw8xzzSXk8tPwBho?blocks=hide), which also pulls in data from our [Contracts AirTable](https://airtable.com/appbjBTRIbgRiElkr/tbliwB70vYg3hlkb1/viwWPJhcFbXUJZUO6?blocks=hide).

 When built via Jupyter Book, all leads are anonymized.
 If you want de-anonymized leads, run the notebook locally.